Is it dangerous to leave a child in a hot car?

 Can adults die in a hot car?

-Hot car deaths are caused by heat stroke.
-The reason there are so many children that die in hot cars is due to their inability to get out of the car on their own at young ages.
+Yes, adults too can die in hot cars.
+Anyone is susceptible to heat stroke.
+The reason there are so many child hot car deaths is due to their inability to get out of the car on their own at young ages.